-- When a train is approaching or leaving, stand clear of the platform edge.
-If the train is too crowded, please wait for the next one. - Before boarding, check to see if other cyclists are present on the train car.
+- Before boarding, check to see if other cyclists are present on the train car.
 Only two (2) bicycles are allowed per car.
 Only board train cars with sliding doors.
-Note: Do not board cars with folding doors on the Blue Line.
-Each Blue Line train has at least two cars with sliding doors. - Once on a train car, stand near either end of the train car.
+Note: On the Blue Line, do not board cars with folding doors.
+Each Blue Line train has at least two cars with sliding doors. - Once on a train, stand near either end of the train car.
 Stand by your bicycle and hold on to it at all times.
 Never put your bicycle where it would block the aisle or doors.
 Also, do not use your bicycle kickstand inside stations or on train cars.